saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Private visibility vs internal visibility
 - By default, Java uses package private visibility.
-- It means that methods, fields, and classes with no visibility modifier areusable from classes belonging to the same package only.
+- It means that methods, fields, and classes with no visibility modifier are usable from classes belonging to the same package only.
 - In practice, it is easily circumvented by creating a matching package and adding a class to it.
 - A visibility level Kotlin provides that Java does not is the `internal` visibility level.
-- Internal visibility marks a function, class, or property aspublic to other functions, classes, and properties within the same module.
+- Internal visibility marks a function, class, or property as public to other functions, classes, and properties within the same module.
 - A `module` is a discrete unit of functionality that can be run, tested, and debugged independently.
-- Modules include such things as source code, build scripts, unit tests, deploymentdescriptors, and so on.
+- Modules include such things as source code, build scripts, unit tests, deployment descriptors, and so on.
-- Modules can also depend on othermodules for source files and resources.
+- Modules can also depend on othe rmodules for source files and resources.
-- Internal visibility is useful for sharing classes within a module while disallow ingaccess from other modules, which makes it a great choice for building libraries in Kotlin
+- Internal visibility is useful for sharing classes within a module while disallowing access from other modules, which makes it a great choice for building libraries in Kotlin.

 # Initialization in Koltin
-- This chapter covers the ways classes andtheir properties can be initialized.
+- This chapter covers the ways classes and their properties can be initialized.
-- When you initialize a variable, property, orclass instance, you assign it an initial value to make it ready for use.
+- When you initialize a variable, property, or class instance, you assign it an initial value to make it ready for use.
-- `Initialization` is used to mean “everything required to make a variable, property, or class instanceready to use,”
+- `Initialization` is used to mean “everything required to make a variable, property, or class instance ready to use,”
-- `Instantiation` tends to be limited to “creating an instanceof a class.”
+- `Instantiation` tends to be limited to “creating an instance of a class.”

 ## Constructors